weecology/lab-manual/content/en/publishing/manuscript-submission.md

 ## Preprints

 Recommendation: Submit preprint to bioRxiv at time of first submission to a journal and update the preprint whenever you submit a revision of the manuscript (either as part of ongoing review or to a new journal after rejection).
-Check the journals preprint policy (in either the instructions to authors on on [Sherpa Romeo](https://v2.sherpa.ac.uk/romeo/)) just to make sure they are allowed (though preprints are now allowed basically everywhere) and get sign off from coauthors to post a preprint.
+Check the journals preprint policy (in either the instructions to authors or on [Sherpa Romeo](https://v2.sherpa.ac.uk/romeo/)) just to make sure they are allowed (though preprints are now allowed basically everywhere) and get sign off from coauthors to post a preprint.

 Discussion: All major journals in ecology that we are aware of now allow posting preprints prior to submission (in part due to [Weecology efforts](https://jabberwocky.weecology.org/?s=preprint&submit=Search)).
 They are good for science and professionally beneficial to both early career and established scientists (e.g., [Desjardins-Proulx et al. 2013](https://doi.org/10.1371/journal.pbio.1001563), [Vale 2015](https://doi.org/10.1073/pnas.1511912112)).
-Benefits to putting up preprints include the possibility that more people will see your work, it will be able to influence the field sooner (as it can takes months or years for papers to be published), it can start accumulated citations (currently used as a form of academic credit, and you could get valuable feedback to improve the manuscript.
+Benefits to putting up preprints include the possibility that more people will see your work, it will be able to influence the field sooner (as it can takes months or years for papers to be published), it can start to accumulated citations (currently used as a form of academic credit), and you could get valuable feedback to improve the manuscript.
 Some of this depends on how actively you promote the preprint by sharing on social media, disseminating to other scientists, etc. Journals also identify preprints of interest and could reach out to you about publishing with them.

 In addition, all of our grants include statements that we will submit preprints, so if you decide you do not want to submit a preprint or a coauthor does not want to agree to this please talk to the relevant PI of any grants that have supported you.